Hoeijmakers/tayph/docs/getting_started.rst

-which describe the orbital period in days, the semi-major axis in AU, the mass/radius of the planet relative to Jupiter, the radial velocity semi-amplitude of the star in km/s, the radius-ratio of the planet and star, the systemic velocity in km/s, the RA and DEC coordinates, the transit center time, the spectral resolution of the instrument, the orbital inclination in degrees (close to 90 if the planet is transiting), the projected equatorial rotation velocity of the stellar disk, the geographical location of the observatory and whether or not the wavelength solution is in air.
+which describe the orbital period in days, the semi-major axis in AU, the mass/radius of the planet relative to Jupiter, the radial velocity semi-amplitude of the star in km/s, the radius-ratio of the planet and star, the systemic velocity in km/s, the RA and DEC coordinates, the transit centre time, the spectral resolution of the instrument, the orbital inclination in degrees (close to 90 if the planet is transiting), the projected equatorial rotation velocity of the stellar disc, the geographical location of the observatory and whether or not the wavelength solution is in air.
 When running supported instruments, instrument-specific information will have been filled in automatically.